bioted/X.necrophora.secondaryMetabolites/README.md

 ### analyses

 In this folder we provide the R markdown with all statistical analyses using the data provided.
+We have provided the results of statistical analyses with both raw and normalized data for comparison.

 ### output